leohentschker/vslint/README.md

 ![Sample test output showing design review feedback](./assets/sample_test_output.png) **TLDR**: Custom matcher for React testing frameworks that uses multi-modal AI models to enforce UI/UX patterns.
 * Supports the Jest testing framework and follows Jest's snapshot testing pattern
-* Supports OpenAI and Gemini (in beta) models for analysis
+* Supports using OpenAI models for analysis
 * Uses chromium to render html snapshots
 * Supports running a local review server with `npx @vslint/server` or in the cloud with a Dockerfile